Alternative 3: Production

-The programme was made with film stock used at the time to make it appear like a conventional documentary programme.
+The script was written by David Ambrose.
+Music was supplied by Brian Eno, a portion of his score being released on his album Music for Films (1978).
+Apart from the presenter Tim Brinton, all characters were played by actors who were explicitly credited at the end.
+It was made with film stock used at the time to make it appear like a conventional documentary programme.
 In a 1989 interview, actor Richard Marner (who plays Dr. Carl Gerstein) said he did not rehearse his lines to make the delivery appear as natural as possible.